ycpcs/cs101-spring2018/assign/assign04.md

 Code due **Tues, Mar 27th** by 11:59 PM

+*Updated 3/21* &mdash; Changed grading criteria for assign a point value to the design artifact

 # Getting Started

 Start by downloading [CS101\_Assign04.zip](CS101_Assign04.zip), saving it in the directory **H:\\CS101**.